wlodev-labs/website-template/readme.md

     - Built-in analytics with no additional setup
     - Complete client dashboard.
 Track website visits, modify content and manage billing all in one place.

 These are only the highlights and more features are about to come very soon.
-All development sites are **free**, so give it a try and create your first development website now!
+All development sites are **free**, so give it a shot and create your first development website now!
 Visit [wlodev.com](https://wlodev.com) and simplify your website development 🌏.

 ## Questions